agg1/tinycms/content/tos-manual.md

 [^Thompson-Hack]: [Ken Thompson Hack injects a virus into compiler whose source code thereafter contains no evidence](https://wiki.c2.com/?TheKenThompsonHack)

-All test-vectors should have a complete bootstrapping path which so far was confirmed with ARCH=x86 only, and of cause the final system must be [self-hosting](https://en.wikipedia.org/wiki/Self-hosting_compilers)[^Self-Hosting] including all required [development utilities](#Development-Utilities).
+All test-vectors should have a complete bootstrapping path which so far was confirmed with ARCH=x86 only, and of cause the final system must be [self-hosting](https://en.wikipedia.org/wiki/Self-hosting_%28compilers%29)[^Self-Hosting] including all required [development utilities](#Development-Utilities).
 With tinyfront acceptance criteria both bootstrapping and self-hosting must be confirmed.
 Therefore tinyfront system will converge and fully re-integrate with a complete bootstrapping chain, with a slightly different approach:

 - While bootstrappable.org confirmed the feasibility of bootstrapping gcc and binutils themselves with TinyCC
 - TinyCC itself instead is used to compile the **complete** tinyfront system profile *before* gcc/binutils were available to do so
 - To benefit from the specific design principle as [single-pass compiler](https://en.wikipedia.org/wiki/One-pass_compiler) with [exemplary compile-time performance](https://bellard.org/tcc)[^cpp-singlepass]
 - Which furthermore extends portability requirements for the base sytem profile with both TinyCC and **optional** GCC/binutils later
 - Although TinyCC chosen as main system compiler limits the available [kernel](#Kernel) and [libc](#Libc) options
-- Flexibility with toolchain options available is increased because TinyCC verification too establishes a **[baseline](https://en.wikipedia.org/wiki/Baseline_configuration_management)** for any other hypothetical [system-ingegration](https://en.wikipedia.org/wiki/Integration_testing) [test-vector](https://en.wikipedia.org/wiki/Test_vector)
+- Flexibility with toolchain options available is increased because TinyCC verification too establishes a **[baseline](https://en.wikipedia.org/wiki/Baseline_%28configuration_management%29)** for any other hypothetical [system-ingegration](https://en.wikipedia.org/wiki/Integration_testing) [test-vector](https://en.wikipedia.org/wiki/Test_vector)

 [^Self-Hosting]: A system-integration path being self-hosting without bootstrapping procedure disclosed then hides the early-stages when a virus may be injected into the toolchain with the Thompson-Hack and no traces of evidence remain within the source code available.

 [^cpp-singlepass]: It is unknown if a compiler can be implemented as single-pass design for and with C++, and this could explain the [abysmal compile-time performance and memory usage](https://www.google.com/search?q=g%2B%2B+memory+usage) of C++ compilers.

 Mentioned approaches of tinyfront system and bootstrappable.org do not conflict with each other, but strictness of acceptance criteria varies slightly with either.
 Relying upon a clean bootstrapping chain implies some important [portability](#Portability-and-Test-Coverage) issues were coped with appropriately in any case.
-And with either approach gcc/binutils can be bootstrapped, with bootstrappable.org this being mandatory, and with a complete tinyfront system profile this remaining optional.
+And with either approach gcc/binutils can be bootstrapped, with bootstrappable.org this being mandatory, and with a complete tinyfront system profile GNU toolchain remaining optional.

 # Portability and Test Coverage
 To ensure system integration test-coverage of any test-vector a **complete** system must compile and boot with a "full source bootstrapping" workflow.